English

 </component-name>

 The following is an example of a basic component.
-Insert an <button>
+A <button>

 component of a vue page.
-Write the text "button" in the content area of this component, and set an attribute "size" for this component, and the attribute value of "size" is set to "mini".
+The content area of this component is set to the text "Button" (button), and an attribute "size" is set to "mini".

-Note: According to vue single file component specification, the root node of each vue file must be
+Note: According to the Vue Single File Component Specification, the root node of each vue file must be

 <template>

-, and there must be only one root<view>
+.
+In vue2, there must be and only one root<view>

 <template>